Job Tax Deductions, Employee Claim

 - Generally, you can deduct the expenses for the trade or business of lobbying on behalf of another person if you are a professional lobbyist.
 Payments by the other person to you for lobbying activities cannot be deducted.

 Meal Expenses: You cannot deduct the cost of lunches with co-workers or when working late, except while traveling away from home on business.
+If you are self-employed, you may be able to deduct meals as business expenses.

 Professional Accreditation Fees: The cost of professional accreditation fees such as the following cannot be deducted:

-- Accounting certificate fees paid related to practicing accounting.
+- Accounting certificate fees paid related to practicing accounting

-- Bar exam fees and incidental expenses.
+- Bar exam fees and incidental expenses

 - Medical and dental license fees.